Universal intrinsic higher-rank spin Hall effect

-For widely studied intrinsic universal rank-1 SHE in spin-1/2 electrons, the applied electric field induces non-zero transverse spin current, but zero charge current, as illustrated in Fig. \ref{fig1}(a).
-Similarly, we can define rank-$n$ SHE as that with only non-zero rank-$n$ spin current (spin currents with different ranks, including charge current, all vanish).
-Clearly, the first example is the rank-2 SHE, which requires at least a spin-1 system.
-The corresponding spin current configuration is illustrated in Fig.~\ref {fig1}(b), where both spin $|1\rangle $ and $|-1\rangle $ moves in the same direction for vanishing rank-1 spin current, while a doubled spin $|0\rangle $ current flows in the opposite direction for the sake of zero charge current.
-Since the Cartan subalgebra is complete up to a constant, this configuration implies that there must be a non-vanishing rank-2 spin current.
-Such a completeness also guarantees that a rank-$n$ SHE can always be defined.
+For widely studied intrinsic universal rank-1 SHE for spin-1/2 electrons (illustrated in Fig. \ref{fig1}(a)), the applied electric field induces non-zero transverse currents, which are opposite for spin up and down, due to the intrinsic SOC that serves as opposite effective magnetic fields.
+Therefore the rank-0 total charge current is zero, but the rank-1 spin current is non-zero.
+Similarly, we can define rank-$2$ SHE as that with only non-zero rank-$2$ spin current (rank-1 spin and rank-0 charge currents both vanish).
+The corresponding spin current configuration is illustrated in Fig.~ \ref{fig1}(b), where both spin $\ket{+1}$ and $\ket{-1}$ move in the same direction for vanishing rank-1 spin current, while a doubled spin $|0\rangle $ current flows in the opposite direction for the sake of zero charge current.
+The resulting rank-2 spin current, defined through $ N_{zz}=F_{z}^{2}-\frac{2}{3}=$diag$(1/3,-2/3,1/3)$, is clearly non-zero due to the current directions of three spin components.

 {\emph{Universal intrinsic rank-2 spin-Hall effect}}.
-A general form of SO coupling in a spin-1 system may lead to non-zero spin currents with different ranks.
-In order to find suitable SO coupling for rank-2 SHE, we adopt the Gell-Mann matrix representation $\lambda _{i}$, $1\leq i\leq 8$ for the SU(3) group, which can be grouped into three different SU(2) subalgebras \cite{Robert1984}
+A general form of SOC in a spin-1 system may lead to non-zero spin currents with different ranks.
+In order to find suitable SOC for rank-2 SHE, we adopt the Gell-Mann matrix representation $\lambda _{i}$, $1\leq i\leq 8$ for the SU(3) group, which can be grouped into three different SU(2) subalgebras \cite{Robert1984}